mrhaseebmohammed/HelloWorld/README.md

 ii.
 Use configuration files or another industry-standard mechanism for determining where to write the information to.

 Write unit tests to support the API.

+To run unit tests:
+Navigate to the HelloWorldAPITests folder and run in order: dotnet restore dotnet build dotnet run

+To run API:
+Navigate to the HelloWorldAPI folder and run in order: dotnet restore dotnet build dotnet run

+To run console application:
+Ensure HelloWorldAPI is running.
+Navigate to the HelloWorldConsole folder and run in order: dotnet restore dotnet build dotnet run